coatyio/coaty-js/docs/man/developer-guide.md

 If you stop the Communication Manager by executing its `stop` method, all deferred publications and subscriptions will be discarded.

-> In your controller classes we recommend to subscribe to Observables returned
-> by observe methods and by two-way publish methods when the Communication
-> Manager is (re)starting and unsubscribe from them *as soon as* they are no
-> longer needed, latest when the Communication Manager is stopping.
-Use the
-> controller lifecycle methods `onCommunicationManagerStarted` and
-> `onCommunicationManagerStopped` to implement this subscription pattern.

 ### Namespacing